 The ownership of a 529 account also makes a difference in the impact it has on need-based financial aid.
 Since 529s are typically assets owned by the parent, they are usually assessed at up to 5.64% for EFC.
 This means the student's aid package is reduced by a maximum of 5.64% of the asset's value.
 On the other hand, a student-owned asset (like a trust or custodial account) is assessed at a much higher rate of 20%.

 If the 529 is owned by someone else (like a grandparent), the account has no impact until you begin taking withdrawals.
 In those cases, the withdrawals must be reported as untaxed income to the student.
 That income credited to the student can impact the following year’s financial aid.

 For example, assets in a grandparent-owned 529 plan are not reported on the FAFSA, but students may be asked to include them in the CSS Profile.
 Only a few hundred schools use the CSS Profile, so unless your student is attending one of these, it’s unlikely to impact your student’s financial aid eligibility.
-Double-check, though, to make sure so that you aren't negatively impacted at the school of your choice.
+Double-check to make sure you aren't negatively impacted at the school of your choice.

 How Scholarships Impact 529s